 It pays to consider two things about the interaction between plants and light: First, the “2500- to 3000 foot candles” recommendation as the highest light level the plant can comfortably tolerate.
 The intensity of natural sunlight goes through a “bell curve”, starting at zero at dawn, reaching a maximum at noon, and returning to zero at dusk (the yellow line in the graph).
 Second, the absorption of light – photons, to be precise – is cumulative.
 Within reason, a relatively short period of brighter light is roughly equivalent to a longer period of dimmer light.

 The area of the “bell curve” of natural sunlight – the “volume” of photons, if you will – can be estimated by superimposing a triangle on it (green).
 As the area of a triangle is one-half its height multiplied by its base, that suggests that, under lights, our “2500- to 3000 foot-candle plants would actually do much better under twelve to fourteen hours of continuous 1300- to 1500 foot-candles (blue).

 Also keep in mind that plants can be fairly adaptable about light levels, and that “more” is not necessarily “better”.
 I have seen vandaceous plants adapt quite well to the lower light levels of windowsill growing, while phalaenopsis grown in too much light simply refuse to bloom at all!

 Ray Barkalow has been growing orchids for over 45 years, and owns First Rays, which offers horticultural products to the hobby grower.
-He may be contacted at email@example.com and you can visit his website at FirstRays.com.
+You can visit his website at FirstRays.com.